Celebrating our 25th Anniversary!

-The 2019 Theodore Roosevelt Police Awards ceremony will take place on Thursday, June 13, 2019, at Sagamore Hill starting at 11 AM.
+The Twenty-fifth Annual Theodore Roosevelt Association® Police Awards ceremony took place on Thursday, June 13, 2019, at the Sagamore Hill National Historic Site.

-The Theodore Roosevelt Police Award consists of a silver medal on a ribbon, designed by renowned contemporary sculptor Marc Mellon.
+The TRA Police Award consists of a silver medal on a ribbon, designed by renowned contemporary sculptor Marc Mellon.
 Most recently, the Presidential Inaugural Committee chose Mr. Mellon's design for the obverse of the Official Barack Obama Inaugural Medal.

 The award includes a small red, white and blue commendation bar for everyday wear, a bust of TR by the noted sculptor Gleb Derujunski, and a check for $1,000.